jlu5/FileInsight/README.md

 #### Getting all the required components

-1) Download and install MinGW with MSYS and a base installation: https://sourceforge.net/projects/mingw/files/
+1) Download and install MinGW and MSYS using this guide: http://www.mingw.org/wiki/Getting_Started

-2) Install Qt with MinGW from https://www.qt.io/download/.
-(You can optionally build with FileInsight with MSVC as well, but its dependency libraries have to be compiled or cross-compiled with MinGW).
+2) Install Qt with MinGW from https://www.qt.io/download/..

 3) Fetch the sources for [libmagic/file](https://github.com/file/file) and its dependency [libgnurx](https://github.com/glolol/libgnurx)

 #### Building libmagic/file

-4) Create an empty folder to use as the prefix for building libgnurx and libmagic/file.
+4) Create an empty folder (prefix) to use as the prefix for building libgnurx and libmagic/file.

 5) Compile libgnurx into the empty prefix you created: in a MinGW shell, navigate to the source folder and run `./configure --prefix=THE FOLDER YOU CHOSE && make && make install`

-6) Compile libmagic/file into the empty prefix you created: in a MinGW shell, navigate to the source folder and run `./configure --prefix=THE FOLDER YOU CHOSE && make && make install`
+6) Compile libmagic/file into the empty prefix you created: in a MinGW shell, navigate to the source folder and run:

+- `export TARGET=THE FOLDER YOU CHOSE`
+- `autoreconf -f -i`
+- `LDFLAGS="-L$TARGET/lib -static-libgcc" CFLAGS="-I$TARGET/include" ./configure --prefix=$TARGET`
+- `make && make install`

-7) Now that libmagic and libgnurx have been built, copy the prefix folder into the `thirdparty/` directory of FileInsight's source.
+7) Now that libmagic and libgnurx have been built, copy the contents of the libmagic build folder into the `thirdparty/` directory of FileInsight's source.
 On Windows, this is where the toolchain will try to load its dependency libraries from.

 #### Building FileInsight (MinGW)

 8) You should be able to build FileInsight now using Qt Creator + MinGW.
-However, in order for the resulting binary to run, you must copy `libgnurx-0.dll`, `libmagic-1.dll`, and `magic.mgc` (libmagic's data file) into the directory of the resultant build.
+However, in order for the resulting binary to run, you must copy the following into the directory of your resultant build:
+    - `bin/libgnurx-0.dll` from the libmagic build
+    - `bin/libmagic-1.dll` from the libmagic build
+    - `share/misc/magic.mgc` (libmagic's data file) from the libmagic build
+    - `libgcc_s_dw2-1.dll` from your MinGW root (e.g. `C:\MinGW\bin`)

 #### Making a Redistributable Build